aniksarakash/yellowbox/README.md

 # yellowbox
-yellowbox is a Deluge-operated seedbox served from under my desk on an old Raspberry Pi 1 Model B. It runs remotely under the guise of an Apache2 (Debian) Web Server.
+yellowbox is a Deluge-operated seedbox served from under my desk on an old Raspberry Pi 1 Model B. It runs remotely with the help of the built-in php web server.
+(TODO: migrate from the built-in web server to apache2)

 ## Motivation